Buying a car on finance - what is hire purchase and how it differs to a car loan

 Making the right choice for you

-When deciding between buying a car on finance through a Hire Purchase Agreement, PCP Finance, or a car loan, it's important to weigh up the different advantages and disadvantages of each and decide what is right for you.
+When choosing between buying a car on finance through a Hire Purchase Agreement, PCP Finance, or a Car Loan, it's important to consider the good and the bad aspects of each and decide what is right for you.

 You can visit the CCPC website to find out more on buying a car under a Hire Purchase Agreement or PCP finance.

 Our interest rates vary depending on the value of your loan and credit profile.
 We will assign you the appropriate interest rate once your application has been reviewed.
-To find out more about the loan values and applicable interest rates, check out our rate table at https://www.avantmoney.ie/personal-loans.
+To find out more about the loan values and applicable interest rates, check out our rate table at Avant Money Personal Loans.